Merton College, Oxford: Student life

 Merton admits both undergraduate and graduate students.
 It admitted its first female students in 1980 and was the second former male college to elect a female head of house (in 1994).
 Merton has traditionally had single-sex accommodation for first-year undergraduates, with female students going into the Rose Lane buildings and most male students going into three houses on Merton Street.
-This policy was abandoned in 2007, with all accommodation now mixed by gender and course.
+This policy was abandoned in 2007, with all accommodation now mixed by sex and course.

 Undergraduate admission to the college, like other Oxford colleges, is based solely on academic potential.
 In 2010, it was (incorrectly) reported that Merton had not admitted a black student in the previous five years.
 A university spokeswoman commented that black students were more likely to apply for particularly oversubscribed subjects.
 The university also reported that Merton had admitted at least one black undergraduate since 2005.

 Reputation

 Since the introduction of an official Norrington Table published by the university in 2004, Merton occupied one of the top three positions every year (often coming in 1st), until 2012 when it dropped to 14th.
 In 2014, it regained the first position, preserving its status as one of the most academically successful colleges of the last twenty years.
 In 2021, Merton was ranked Oxford's top college in the Norrington Table, with a score of 82.9.